ajoslin/angular-promise-tracker/README.md

 * **`boolean` tracker.active()**

   Returns whether this tracker is currently active.
-That is, whether any of the promises added to/created by this tracker are still pending, or the `activationDelay` has not been met yet.
+That is, whether any of the promises added to/created by this tracker are still pending (or if `activationDelay` is still counting down it will be false).

 * **`void` tracker.addPromise(promise[, eventData])**